 - 2.61 The results of the new parking surveys undertaken to inform the Keynsham Transport Strategy indicate that, while there is considerable variation between individual locations, overall supply is sufficient to meet current levels of demand.
-Equally however, the level of demand for Council-managed parking is strong enough to suggest that this should not be reduced further without re-providing more parking elsewhere or introducing other suitable measures. - One development that will have an effect on parking stock and demand is the possibility of relocation of the Leisure Centre from its present location at Temple Street to Ashton Way.
+Equally however, the level of demand for Council-managed parking is strong enough to suggest that this should not be reduced further without re-providing more parking elsewhere or introducing other suitable measures. - 2.62 Comments received during the consultation on the Strategy identified a potential issue of 'double parking' in Keynsham whereby vehicles park on either side of a narrow residential road therefore reducing the width of the road for larger vehicles, including emergency vehicles.

+- 2.63 One development that will have an effect on parking stock and demand is the possible relocation of the Leisure Centre from its present location at Temple Street to Ashton Way.
 It is proposed that it could be sited on the existing Ashton Way car park, and would require approximately half of the land currently utilised by the car park.
 The car parking spaces lost would then be relocated to a one storey deck on the remaining half of the car park.
-It is also recommended that the opportunity should be taken as part of this process to increase the short stay capacity to match the overall predicted demand for the town centre created by the planned developments around the town.

-Given the pressure on the short stay car parks, use of car parks further away from the centre, such as Bath Hill East which is only 200m away from the High Street, should be promoted.
+It is also recommended that the opportunity should be taken as part of this process to increase the short stay capacity to match the overall predicted demand for the town centre created by the planned developments around the town. - 2.64 Given the pressure on the short stay car parks, use of car parks further away from the centre, such as Bath Hill East which is only 200m away from the High Street, should be promoted.
 The 'Long Stay' car parks have the same charges as the short stay car parks for up to two or four hours.
 In addition consideration to managing commuter parking in residential streets is essential to manage parking demand.

 Key Action: the Strategy recognises the importance of maintaining the supply of offstreet parking within the Town.
-The current supply would appear to be sufficient to meet demands at the moment but this will be kept under review.
+The overall current supply would appear to be sufficient to meet demands at the moment but this will be kept under review.
+In addition an investigation will be made of those residential roads where double parking is creating an issue.